iosphere/ISHPermissionKit/README.md

 Add this Xcode project as a sub project of your app.
-Then add the framework (`ISHPermissionKit.framework` or `ISHPermissionKit+HealthKit.framework` if you require HealthKit support) to the app's embedded binaries (On the *General* tab of your app target's settings).
+Then add the framework (`ISHPermissionKit.framework` or `ISHPermissionKit+HealthKit.framework` if you require HealthKit support) to the app's embedded binaries (on the *General* tab of your app target's settings).
 On the *Build Phases* tab, verify that the framework has also been added to the *Target Dependencies* and *Link Binary with Libraries* phases, and that a new *Embed Frameworks* phase has been created.